simonen/obsidian/LINUX 1/NETWORK SERVICES/DNS/BIND.md

      }
 ```

-1. **listen-on port 53: { 127.0.0.1; }** : Assign an IP of a network interface, otherwise the service will be unreachable by network devices.
+1. `listen-on port` 53: { 127.0.0.1; }** : Assign an IP of a network interface, otherwise the service will be unreachable by network devices.
 Or 'any'.
-2. **directory**: default directory for zone files
+2. `directory`: default directory for zone files
-3. **allow-query**: Remote networks or computers allowed to query the server.
+3. `allow-query`: Remote networks or computers allowed to query the server.
 	**any**; *NETWORK/MASK*; *IP_ADDRESS*; Avoid **any** if possible.

 `recursive`
-* yes: the DNS server will perform recursive queries for clients to other DNS servers
+* `yes`: the DNS server will perform recursive queries for clients to other DNS servers
-* no: the DNS server will not perform recursive queries and will only answer queries for which it has authoritative information
+* `no`: the DNS server will not perform recursive queries and will only answer queries for which it has authoritative information

 #### Lookup Zones

-The default zone "." is configured in **/var/named/named.ca**.
-Contains ip addresses of internet root servers.
+The default zone "." is configured in `/var/named/named.ca`.
+Contains IP addresses of internet root servers.

 `/etc/named.conf`
 ```